paras-d/TumblrCards/README.md

 #### IDEAS

-As larger ideas are discussed in Slack they will be added here for reference,
+As larger ideas are discussed in Slack they will be added here for reference.

+As of right now there is no maximum hand size.
+This is subject to change during testing.

 #### TODO's